 Image shows clearly that in a 45° banked turn the amount of generated lift is larger than the vertical component of lift which keeps the aircraft from descending in a level turn.

 In a climbing turn the higher wing (with the greatest rate of turn) has the highest angle of attack and will stall before the inboard wing.
 As a result the aircraft will therefore roll level.
-When the aircraft descends the lower wing has the highest angle of attack, at the stall the wing will drop increasing the bank angle even more.
+When the aircraft descends, the lower wing has the highest angle of attack and at the stall, that wing will drop increasing the bank angle even more.

 These are comb like protrusions on the top of the wing.
 The effect they have is that the airflow is energized during high angles of attack and therefore sticks better to the wing surface, so that the separation of the airflow is delayed even more and stall speed is lower with a higher AOA.